Aviation Cadet Training Program (USN): 1986–1993

 NavCad was temporarily reopened in March 1986 to meet the demands of the expanding Navy of the Reagan presidential administration and was integrated back into the Aviation Officer Candidate School program.
 Candidates had to have either an associate degree or 60 semester hours of college study.
-Like their predecessors decades before, these NavCads would complete flight training as cadets, receive their commissions once they received their wings as Naval Aviators, and would later be afforded time to attend college to complete their degree on their first shore duty assignment.
+Like their predecessors decades before, these NavCads would complete flight training as cadets, receive their commissions once they received their wings as Naval Aviators, and would later be afforded time to attend college to complete their degree on their first shore duty assignment following their first operational flying tour in a fleet squadron.
 NavCad was limited to Naval Aviators (pilots) only; Naval Flight Officers, Intelligence Officers and Aircraft Maintenance Duty Officers were limited to the AOCS or AVROC programs and still required to possess a BA or BS degree prior to the start of their training.
 The NavCad program was shut down again following the end of the Cold War, a commensurate reduction in U.S. naval aviation force structure and a service personnel decision to return to limiting naval flight training to commissioned officer college graduates.
-The last civilian NavCad applicants were accepted in 1992 and the NavCad program finally terminated on October 1, 1993.
+The last civilian NavCad applicants were accepted in 1992 and the NavCad program finally terminated on 1 October 1993.

-1994–Present
+1994 – present

 In 1994, the Navy's Officer Candidate School (OCS) program moved from the Naval Education and Training Command (NETC) at Naval Station Newport, Rhode Island, to NAS Pensacola and was merged with AOCS.
 In July 2007, this merged OCS program relocated back to Newport.
 Today, prospective Naval Aviator, Naval Flight Officer, Naval Intelligence and Naval Aircraft Maintenance Duty officer candidates now attend the general OCS at NETC Newport.
 Following completion of the OCS program, graduates designated as Student Naval Aviators (SNA) and Student Naval Flight Officers (SNFO) proceed to Naval Aviation Schools Command at NAS Pensacola for Aviation Preflight Indoctrination with their SNA and SNFO counterparts commissioned via the U.S. Naval Academy, NROTC, Marine Corps Platoon Leaders Class-Air (PLC-Air), Marine Corps Officer Candidate Class, the U.S. Coast Guard Academy and Coast Guard OCS.